Avi-Rajan/Avi-Rajan.github.io/README.md

 This portfolio is a collection of projects and experiences that reflect both my technical abilities and my curiosity to solve real world problems with data.
 Whether it’s automating a streaming pipeline or optimizing a Spark job, I approach each challenge with a mindset geared toward impact, reliability, and learning.

-Thank you for stopping by—I hope this gives you a clear picture of what I’ve done and where I’m heading.
+Thank you for stopping by I hope this gives you a clear picture of what I’ve done and where I’m heading.
 ### Projects

 [**Airbnb Location Classification**](https://github.com/Avi-Rajan/Airbnb-Project)